 I’m not a gearhead, but I can respect the enthusiasm.
 I saw grown men clamour to simply get the chance to sit in the 2015 Ford F-150, wonder in their eyes as they dreamt of tearing down the Interstate.
 Though the show itself was clearly still very male-oriented from the audience and many of the visuals, my fellow #FordNAIAS bloggers showed they meant business, with women schooling some of the more ignorant men on specs, ideas and experiences.
 I was a stranger in a land of people who could tell a chassis from a carburetor and change a tire if push came to shove, but even though I might not walk the walk nor talk the talk, I know I made the most from my time in Detroit.

 So shout-out to The Ford Motor Company of Canada for sending me on this, and everyone I connected with while I was there.
 Shout-out to some of my fellow Canadians who made #FordNAIAS so fun, like Julia, Christine, Wendy and Kim.
 But most of all, shout-out to Sarah, who bit the bullet and let me fly out to Detroit with a wife and 2-month old son at home.
 It was a great opportunity, and I’m grateful I could take it!

 If you love cars and you haven’t made it to the North American International Auto Show, fix that.
 There’s plenty to see and do in Motor City!
 And if you see me on the road in a speedy little 4-door, well… I hope my dust tastes good 😉

 Disclosure: Ford Motor Company paid for my transportation, accommodations and food.
 I was not compensated for my time.
-I was not asked to write blog posts or promote NAIAS or the experience on social media — but I did anyway, because it makes for really good material.
+I was not asked to write blog posts or promote NAIAS or the experience on social media — but I did anyway because it makes for excellent material.
 My opinions posted here, as always, are my own.
 Gotta love it!